braun-steven/audamo/README.md

 #### Dependencies

-Audamo requires the following python packages to be installed (see [requirements.txt](https://raw.githubusercontent.com/braun-steven/audamo/main/install.sh) for more specific versions):
+Audamo requires the following Python packages to be installed (see [requirements.txt](https://raw.githubusercontent.com/braun-steven/audamo/main/install.sh) for more specific versions):

 - `astral`
 - `requests`